mparno/fenics-web/source/programmers-reference/cpp/index.rst

 .. _programmers_reference_cpp_index:

 ##########################
-C++ Programmer's Reference
+C++ programmer's reference
 ##########################

-This is the index page for the C++ Programmer's Reference.
+This is the index page for the C++ programmer's reference.
 The contents follow the directory structure of DOLFIN.

 .. toctree::